ajsmit/Basic_stats/_out/03-discriptive.md

 ```
 R> [1] 121.8183
 ```

+> **Question:** How would you manually calculate the mean mass for the chicks?
+Do it now!

 Notice above how the two approaches display the result differently: in the first instance, using `summarise()`, the answer is rounded to zero decimal places; in the second, it is displayed (here) at full precision.
 The precision of the answer that you require depends on the context of your study, so make sure that you use the appropriate number of significant digits.
 Using the `summarise()` approach again, here is how you can adjust the number of decimal places of the answer: